 The Greeks of Ordu lived in 2 parishes.
-One parish consisted of Greeks who had lived there for many years, and the second parish consisted of Greeks who had migrated from Chaldia.
+One parish consisted of Greeks who had lived there for many years while the other parish comprised of Greeks who had migrated from the region of Chaldia.

-The city of Poulantzaki was formed from the miners who migrated from Chaldia, and consisted of 350 houses all of which were Greek. Ιn Poulantzaki there also existed the church of St George, a correspondence school and a Greek school.
+The city of Poulantzaki was formed from the miners who migrated from Chaldia and consisted of 350 houses all of which were Greek. Ιn Poulantzaki there was the church of St George, a correspondence school and a Greek school.